Signs and symptoms of pancreatic cancer

 Feeling or being sick

 Pancreatic cancer can make you feel sick or be sick (nausea and vomiting).
-If you are being sick for more than 2 days and you don’t know why, call NHS 111 or go to A&E.
+If you are being sick for more than 2 days and you don’t know why, contact your GP or call NHS 111.

-If you have lost weight without meaning to and have nausea or vomiting, your GP should refer you for an urgent CT scan or an ultrasound scan within 2 weeks.
+If you have lost weight without meaning to and have nausea or vomiting, your GP should refer you for an urgent scan.

 Blood clots

 Pancreatic cancer can cause blood to form clots in a vein.
 This is known as deep vein thrombosis (DVT).
-Blood clots often happen in your lower leg, but they can happen anywhere in your arms or legs.
+Blood clots often happen in your lower leg, but they can happen anywhere in the body.

 Some people don’t get any symptoms of blood clots.
 Other people may have some pain, swelling or redness in the area of the clot, and the affected area might feel warm to touch.
 If you have any of these symptoms it’s important to speak to your GP straight away.
 These symptoms can be caused by other things, but it’s worth having them checked.